 Defined in an inclusive and respectful culture supported by professionals committed to service, compassion, and the public good.

 The PAFP has assembled a brochure about family medicine in Pennsylvania that explains the family medicine specialty, how family physicians treat patients, and what role the Pennsylvania Academy of Family Physicians has in the process.
 Please click here to read more about who we are and what we do.

 The PAFP is unified with the American Academy of Family Physicians (AAFP).
 Members of the PAFP are automatically members of the AAFP, and vice versa.

 Assemblies: PAFP assemblies include the Student Assembly, Resident Assembly and Assembly of Family Practice Residency Program Directors and Family Practice Department Chairs.
 Each year, elections are held to appoint leaders to best represent the individual constituencies for the coming year at both state and national conferences.
 The assemblies also submit resolutions to be considered by the PAFP House of Delegates at the Annual Business Meeting, held in concert with spring cluster.

 All committees, commissions and assemblies are staffed by at least one PAFP employee to serve the needs of that particular group.

-Annual Business Meeting: The Annual Business Meeting is an all-member annual business meeting that convenes once a year at a CME (continuing medical education) event.
+Annual Business Meeting: The Annual Business Meeting is an all-member annual business meeting that convenes once a year, typically at the spring CME (continuing medical education) conference.

 PAFP Foundation: PAFP board members serve as the PAFP Foundation Board of Trustees.
 Donors to the PAFP Foundation provide invaluable feedback on programs and strategic initiatives.
 They are also eligible for nonvoting positions on the PAFP Education Commission and Board of Directors.